 “Why is Restasis so expensive?” is a question we can answer.
 But, even better, we can provide you with alternatives.

 LifeRx Pharmacy is an online pharmacy.
 We’re prepared to bring you the meds you require at a reasonable cost.
-Using our safe and secure online ordering system, you can obtain any prescription medication.
+Using our safe and secure online ordering system, you can buy brand and generic Restasis online from us.

 Is there a cheaper alternative to Restasis?